satwikkansal/wtfpython/README.md

  print(dis.dis(f))
  ```

-* List slicing with out of the bound indices.
+* List slicing with out of the bound indices throws no errors
   ```py
   >>> some_list = [1, 2, 3, 4, 5]
   >>> some_list[111:]